As part of the NHS response to Coronavirus (COVID-19), we have made changes to the services we provide

 Giving gifts/ bringing items

-It can be hard to buy gifts and know what to bring in because of the restrictions due to the security measure in the contraband list.
-Previous carers have told us that some good suggestions are:
+It can be hard to buy gifts and know what to bring in because of the restrictions due to the security measure in the Contraband Items List (pdf).
+Previous carers have told us that some good suggestions are: clothes, magazine subscriptions food (must be in original packaging), please ask the ward for advice before bringing food items.
+The service is trying to encourage healthy options wherever possible.

 You must notify the ward staff / ward social worker if you intend to visit with anyone under the age of 18, in order that the formal process can be followed.
 All child visits happen outside the secure perimeter in a specially designated child visiting room.
 A child includes anyone under the age of 18, to set up a child visit we will need to meet with the person with Parental Responsibility and we are also required to contact the Children's Social Work Department in the child's home area.
 All child visits are supervised by hospital staff.

-This toolkit has been developed by NHS England in partnership with The University of Central Lancashire.
+Carer support and involvement in secure mental health services - NHS England aims to provide clear information for carers, service users, service providers and commissioners about how carers of people who use secure mental health services should be engaged with, supported, involved and empowered.
+I has been developed by NHS England in partnership with The University of Central Lancashire.
 It has been co-produced by a steering group involving a wide range of experience and expertise and, most importantly, carers themselves.

 The Care Act 2014 outlines new rules about individuals who are carers.